arxanchain/wallet-sdk-py/README.md

 }
 ```

-One blockchain transaction event sample as follows:
+A blockchain transaction event sample as follows:

 ```code
 {